Steamed Treacle Sponge Pudding

 It takes moments to prepare, will steam away happily all by itself without needing attention, and is the ultimate in comfort foods.

 This recipe is from The Delia Collection: Puddings.
-Serves 6-8
+Serves 6-8.
+Scroll to the bottom of the Method to see questions Lindsey has answered on this recipe

 First of all butter the basin, then measure 3 tablespoons of golden syrup into it.